-In this proposal, an alternate method is proposed that can further improve the timing by allowing the flow vector computations to start even before the final MC output samples become available.
-Secondly, by avoiding the sub-pixel accurate delta-MV from being used for luma, the refinements from DMVR across sub-PUs stay on the same integer-distance grid of samples.
-Hence, software and hardware implementations have the option of performing MC without waiting for the delta-MVs to be known (at the expense of some additional work).
-In section 2, the proposed new architecture for co-existence of DMVR with BDOF is presented.
-The BDRATE impact with the proposed changes is shown in Section 3.
+In this proposal, two alternate methods are proposed that can further improve the timing for CUs requiring both DMVR and BDOF to be performed.
+In both methods, software and hardware implementations have the option of performing DCTIF based MC without waiting for the delta-MVs to be known (at the expense of some additional work).
+In section 2, the proposed new architectures for co-existence of DMVR with BDOF is presented.
+The BDRATE impact with the proposed changes are shown in Section 3.

-Proposed Implementation
+Proposed architectures for co-existence

+Shared interpolation for DMVR and BDOF

-The primary change proposed is to perform the flow vector calculations using the same interpolation that is employed for DMVR.
+The primary change proposed in this architecture is to perform the flow vector calculations using the same interpolation that is employed for DMVR.
 In other words, the sample differences and sample gradient sums in the horizontal and vertical directions that are required for computing the flow vector for a 4x4 block of samples using up to 8x8 block of samples in L0 and L1 are computed using interpolated samples derived using bilinear interpolation rather than 2-D separable DCTIF.
 In order to re-use the same interpolated samples, the sub-pixel accurate parametric error surface based delta-MV from DMVR is not used in this case for luma final MC.
 However, this delta-MV is used to update the refined MV for the sub-PU and also for chroma MC.

 The advantages of the proposed changes are the following: